-The extra-large battery banks enable the air conditioning to run in eco mode throughout the night with enough spare amp-hours to wait the wind and sun.
-Our yachts are future proofed, ready to integrate fuel cell systems as soon as commercially available.
+The extra-large battery banks enable the air conditioning to run in eco mode throughout the night with enough backup energy to wait the wind and sun the following day.
+Our yachts are future-proofed, ready to integrate hydrogen fuel cell systems as soon as commercially available.

-We use the most sustainable materials wherever possible in the construction and finishing of our yachts.
-New, innovative developments such as Lignia as an equivalent teak substitute and sandwich materials made of flax or recycled PET bottles are used after sufficient testing.
+We use the most sustainable materials wherever possible in the construction and finishing of our boats.

 Our interior designers are working with a variety of fabrics and alternatives to leather.
-We use Compressed paper-based material for countertops, and this creates a modern and practical surface.
-It also easy to maintain and repair on floorboards or walls.
+We use compressed paper-based material for countertops, and this creates a modern and practical surface.
+It is also easy to maintain and repair on floorboards or walls.

 Building a sailing yacht is in itself ecologically correct.
-Since we founded our shipyard, YYachts have already implemented a number of challenging projects in terms of sustainability.
+Since we founded our shipyard, YYachts have already implemented several challenging projects in terms of sustainability.
 For the Siemens Foundation, for example, we built a “green” explorer yacht for research into climate change, which is now operated by the Max Planck Institute.
-In this project we gained a lot of experience in how to integrate electric and hybrid drives.
-In addition to the new and exciting technology, we also have to deliver yachts that are reliable at sea and do not cause any issues - unfortunately the yacht industry per se tends to force developments too quickly that have not been tested enough at sea outside of the laboratory.
+In this project, we gained a lot of experience in how to integrate electric and hybrid drives.
+In addition to the new and exciting technology, we also have to deliver yachts that are reliable at sea and do not cause any issues - unfortunately, the yacht industry per se tends to force developments too quickly that have not been tested enough at sea outside of the laboratory.

-At YYachts we know that speed can only be achieved with light-weight construction.
-That is why YYachts are optimised in all details for low weight.
+At YYachts we know that speed can only be achieved with lightweight construction.
+That is why YYachts are optimized in all details for low weight.

 YYachts are timeless and state-of-the-art.